SirWaffle/Hallucinator/README.md

 ## trouble shooting

-- if, like me, you also rubn on windows, be mindful of the single quotes ( ' ) in the command line stuff, they may need to be changed to " depending on environment adn what not
+- if, like me, you also run on windows, be mindful of the single quotes ( ' ) in the command line stuff, they may need to be changed to " depending on environment adn what not

 # =============    Original Repo Instructions ===============